Genius740Code/Sol-tg-bot/README.md

 - `/positions` - View your trading positions
 - `/orders` - View your limit orders
 - `/referrals` - View and manage referrals
+- `/wallets` - Manage your wallets

+The extension verification code feature is only available through the extension for enhanced security.

 ## Trading Features